ThemeMountain/docs/source/_pine/utilities/reverse-stack.blade.md

 # Custom stacking order for columns on mobile

 With email on mobile, you sometimes need to reverse the order in which stacked columns appear.
 You may even need to set a custom stacking order for layouts with 3+ columns.
-Acorn comes with pre-built layout examples that will help you achieve this.
+Pine comes with pre-built layout examples that will help you achieve this.

 We have included two examples: